- Inference API — chat completions, the responses endpoint, and related model APIs.

 Can Inference traffic be pinned to a specific region?

 Not as a hard guarantee.
-Routing is latency-based and best-effort: calling a regional ingress domain (for example, api.telnyx.eu) directs requests to that region under normal conditions, but Telnyx does not guarantee processing location.
+Routing is latency-based: calling a regional ingress domain (for example,api.telnyx.eu) directs requests to that region under normal conditions, and Telnyx will endeavor to keep them there, but Telnyx does not guarantee processing location.
 During failover or capacity events, requests are processed at the next-lowest-latency region rather than failing.
 If you have a strict compliance requirement for guaranteed processing location, contact support to discuss what is possible for your account.

 Voice AI Assistants